K\"ahler-Ricci flow on homogeneous toric bundles: Reduction of K a hler-Ricci flow to PMAE

 and the first statement in Fact 2 follows.

-For the second statement in Fact 2 we only briefly recall some of the key steps in the proof of Theorem 8.2 in [14] and give an alternative argument for one of them.
+For the second statement in Fact 2 we only briefly recall some of the key steps in the proof of Theorem 8.2 in \cite{M} and give an alternative argument under an extra condition for one of them.
 On p.
-720-721 of [14] it is shown that $\phi$ naturally extends to $F$, which will be denoted by $\tilde{\phi}$.
+720-721 of \cite{M} it is shown that $\phi$ naturally extends to $F$, which will be denoted by $\tilde{\phi}$.
 On p.
-722 of [14] it is shown that all vertices of $\Delta$ are in the image of $\tilde{\phi}$; we'll give a simple proof of this result below.
+722 of \cite{M} it is shown that all vertices of $\Delta$ are in the image of $\tilde{\phi}$; below we'll give a simple proof of this result under the extra condition that $u=v^0+\varphi$, where $\varphi$ is a $T^m$-invariant smooth function on $F$.